Adaptive ratchets and the evolution of molecular complexity: Complexity of immune recognition

-\paragraph{Complexity in immune recognition.} The following example shows how selection on complexity can act in the adaptive immune system, a rapidly evolving recognition system of high global complexity~\cite{altan2020quantitative}.
+The following example shows how selection on complexity can act in the adaptive immune system, a rapidly evolving recognition system of high global complexity~\cite{altan2020quantitative}.
 In the presence of an antigen, immune B cells produce neutralizing antibodies that bind to specific target sites on its surface (called antigenic epitope sites)~\cite{lam2019multifaceted}.
-During and shortly after a primary infection, naive antibodies evolve high affinity to their cognate epitope by affinity maturation, a rapid evolutionary process under selection for recognition~\cite{eisen1964affinitymaturation, victora2012germinalcenters}.
-These antibodies are subsequently stored as immune memory to protect against future infections by the same pathogen.
-Fast-evolving pathogens, however, are moving targets: they change epitope sequences by accumulation of mutations, which can lead to eventual escape from immune recognition.
-This process, called antigenic drift, is frequently observed in RNA viruses, including human influenza and norovirus~\cite{earn2002ecology, smith2004mapping, white2014evolution}.
+In a primary infection, a part of the responding B cells is stored as immune memory to protect against future infections by the same pathogen (another part evolves high affinity to their cognate epitope by affinity maturation, a rapid evolutionary process under selection for recognition~\cite{eisen1964affinitymaturation, victora2012germinalcenters,viant2020memory,glaros2021earlymemory}).
+Fast-evolving pathogens, however, are moving targets: they change epitope sequences by accumulation of mutations, which can lead to eventual escape from immune recognition and protection.
+This process, called antigenic drift, is frequently observed in RNA viruses, including human influenza, norovirus, and SARS-CoV-2~\cite{earn2002ecology, smith2004mapping, white2014evolution, meijers2023populationimmunity}.
+Here we develop a minimal biophysical model for the immune recognition of an evolving antigen and its consequences for host fitness.